PatSpr/202410_Claude_RAG/Readme.md

 ### 1. Working Environment

-- **VSCode**: Set up a project with a virtual environment.
+- **VSCode**: Set up a virtual environment & activate it.
-- **Jupyter Notebooks**: Install the extension for an enhanced coding experience.#
+- **Jupyter Notebooks**: Install Jupyter Notebooks & create and select a kernel
-- **Anthrophic**: Setup an Account and charge up with 5 euros for API usage.
+- **Anthrophic**: Setup an Account and charge it up with 5 euros for API usage.

 ### 2. Knowledge Base